-Indonesians in New York City mostly lived in Elmhurst Area, within the Asian/South East Asian neighborhood.
-The population of Indonesians is relatively small compared to the other countries inhabiting in Queens, therefore the community became tighter.
+Indonesians in New York City mostly live in and around Elmhurst, Queens a traditionally Asian/South East Asian neighborhood.
+The population of Indonesians is relatively small compared to the other nationalitites living in Queens.
+The community is therefore tight knit.
 We are using the concept of permanent and temporary spaces to seek the interaction between Indonesians in New York City.
-The definition of permanent is framed by the consistent pattern of visitor.
-Whereas in temporary space, there are not so many traces of identity and how the spaces are built based on events.
+Permanent space in this understanding is framed by the consistent pattern of visitor.
+Whereas in temporary space, there are not so many traces of identity, and the spaces are framed by separate events.

 OVERVIEW

-As one of the biggest archipelago in the world, with more than 17,000 islands, the geography of Indonesia is already a form of enclaves within an enclave.
+As one of the biggest archipelagos in the world, with more than 17,000 islands, the geography of Indonesia is already made up of enclaves within enclaves.
 300 ethnic groups with different values, appearances and religions are bounded by an effort of nationalism and the longing for independence.
-Today, Indonesian identity laid in the dimension of religion and language, which both amass and scatter the nation.
+Today, the foundations of Indonesian identity have been situated in religion and language; this both amasses and scatters the nation.

-“Divinity for unity” as the first foundation of the country reflects the importance of religion belief in Indonesia.
-The citizen card has a column dedicated for religious information as religious institution is also a central point of neighborhood and cities.
-Today, the government has acknowledged six different religions: Islam, Christian Protestant, Catholic, Buddha, Hindu and Confucianism.
+“Divinity for unity” is the official foundational philosophy of the country.
+This reflects the importance of religious belief in the Indonesian state.
+The identification card contains each citizen’s religious information.
+Religious institutions are also a central point of neighborhoods and cities.
+Today, the government has acknowledged six different religions: Islam, Protestantism, Catholicism, Buddhism, Hinduism, and Confucianism.

-“We the sons and daughters of Indonesia, respect the language of unity, Bahasa Indonesia” is the third sentence of the Youth Pledge by 1928, promising the unification of language and nation.
-Bahasa Indonesia might be the official language of the country, but until now only 7% of the population made it their mother tongue.
-Some of the 726 regional languages are emerging while some others are dying.
-In Lionel Wee’ Language without Rights (2010), he cited Kymlicka’ (1995) concept of a ‘societal culture’ which Kymlicka defines as “a culture which provides its members with meaningful ways of life across the full range of human activities, including social, education, religious, and economic life, encompassing both public and private spheres (footnote).
+“We the sons and daughters of Indonesia, respect the language of unity, Bahasa Indonesia” is the third sentence of the Youth Pledge by 1928.
+It promises unification in both language and nation.
+Bahasa Indonesia might be the official language of the country, but it is only the mother tongue of 7% of the population.
+Some of the 726 regional languages are growing while some others are dying.
+In Lionel Wee’ Language without Rights (2010), he cited Kymlicka’s concept of a ‘societal culture’ (1995).
+This is defined as “a culture which provides its members with meaningful ways of life across the full range of human activities, including social, education, religious, and economic life, encompassing both public and private spheres (footnote).
 These cultures tend to be territorially concentrated, and based on a shared language.”
-Geographical features of archipelagos has shaped different cultures and beliefs across Indonesia that the role of Bahasa Indonesia is very important.
-Today, Bahasa Indonesia is growing stronger that more than 80% of Indonesian citizen made it a second language.
-Through years, volatility of conflicts are still strong.
+Geographical features of archipelagos have shaped different cultures and beliefs across Indonesia but Bahasa Indonesia has assumed an important role.
+Today, Bahasa Indonesia is growing stronger: more than 80% of Indonesian citizens have it as a second language.
+Conflict in Indonesia is common.
 During 2001, there was an outbreak of inter-ethnic violence in the town of Sampit, Central Kalimantan, between the indigenous Dayak people and the migrant Madurese.
-2002, Government and separatist Free Aceh Movement (GAM) signed peace deal in Geneva, ending 26 years of dispute.
+In 2002, the Government and signed peace deal in Geneva with the separatist Free Aceh Movement (GAM), ending 26 years of dispute.
 Earlier this year, a protest was held during DKI Jakarta Governor Election, using race and religion issue as political drive.

-Cited from the ACS 2010, there are around 5000 people community of Indonesian in New York City.
-The great wave of immigration to the City happened during 1990s due to a political reason.
-Today, the number of Indonesian in New York City keeps growing and as the community emerges, the community are become diversified.
-Will the communal identity of ethnicity, language and religion within Indonesian community replicates in New York City?
+According to the American Community Survey of 2010, there are around 5000 Indonesians in New York City.
+Most of these people came during 1990s due to the political situation in Indonesia.
+Today, the number of Indonesians in New York City keeps growing and as the community grows, it is also becoming more diverse.
+This project asks, do the ethnic, religious, and linguistic identities that are present within Indonesian society replicate in New York City?

-LINGUA FRANKA AND IDENTITY
+LINGUA FRANCA AND IDENTITY